 It’s time that Quincy engages in fair collective bargaining.

 - Email: email@example.com

 Save Local TV News at WEEK & HOI

 Support Quality Local News for Central Illinois

 Viewers of WEEK and HOI news may have noticed the updated sets that have been installed by new owner Quincy Media, Inc. or heard the Quincy-based company talk about its commitment to the Peoria community and Central Illinois.
 Do not be fooled.

 Behind the scenes, Quincy has repeatedly asked broadcasters at WEEK and HOI to work longer hours with fewer days off.
 As workload and work hours increase, Quincy is demanding massive take backs from employees at the bargaining table.

 SAG-AFTRA filed unfair labor practice charges against the company after it stopped honoring important provisions in the union contract relating to salaries and time off.
 Quincy also prohibited employees from discussing their pay with each other or the public in violation of federal law.
 While all three of these charges were successfully settled, Quincy continues to mistreat employees in other ways that need to be addressed in a fair contract.
 Those issues include:

-- Requiring employees to pay six months of their salary in order to quit and take another job
+- Requiring employees to pay 10 weeks of their salary in order to quit and take another job

 - Dramatically increasing employee healthcare costs and refusing to join a union health plan at a similar cost that would save employees thousands of dollars a year